 The infamous “Basic Economy” can be a daunting ticket purchase for some flyers who may not know what is or isn’t included.

-Introduced to combat against low-cost carriers, American Airlines’ Basic Economy fare class does come with many restrictions — and knowing them is important to having a good experience onboard.
+Introduced to combat against low-cost carriers, American Airlines’ Basic Economy fare class does come with many restrictions — and knowing them is important to have a good experience on board.